WindowsJavaEdition/JavaAppletViewer/README.md

 ======
 This is a program that allows you to quickly load the old and unsupported by now Java applets.

 It's written in VB.NET with a small bit of HTML.
+(The bits of Java are just source code for example applets included in the app)

 Required software in order to run the program
 ------